 Monte Carlo & Las Vegas

-In 1856, the King of Monaco, Charles III was struggling with the country’s financial prob-lems.
+In 1856, the King of Monaco, Charles III was struggling with the country’s financial problems.
 Instead of turning to austerity measures Charles hit on the idea of opening a casino in Monte Carlo – why didn’t David Cameron think of that?!
-After a few false starts Charles en-listed the help of French gambling entrepreneur Francois Blanc who made a huge success of the casino.
+After a few false starts, Charles enlisted the help of French gambling entrepreneur Francois Blanc who made a huge success of the casino.
 Blanc is credited with creating the modern European version of the game with the single zero added.
 Legend has it that Blanc entered into a pact with the devil on the game’s creation as the numbers on the Monte Carlo roulette wheel all add up to 666 – the number of the beast!
+While this is most likely not the case, one can see why some would think that there was some supernatural involvement in the creation of the game.

 Roulette continues to be one of the most popular casino games with broad appeal.
 It has evolved with the digital times and is massively popular as an online game where you can play live dealer roulette from your own home, or a software version.
 It has also proved popular as a mobile betting game, allowing gamers to enjoy roulette wherever they are and whilst there are a number of new online variants, including progressive versions of roulette, essentially the roulette so many play online today is the same as that which has been played for the last 200 years or so!